sde-coursepack/sde-coursepack.github.io/modules/design/_posts/2000-01-15-Design-Principles.md

 __Keep it simple, stupid!__

 A simpler design is better than a complicated one.
 The best design is the simplest design that meets the need.
-Whenever possible, we should avoid adding unneed complexity.
+Whenever possible, we should avoid adding un-need complexity.
 To that end, having several well-named single purpose modules is easier to understand than having one big multi-purpose module.

 ## DRY Principle